There are several factors to think about when you buy a new replacement furnace:

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

-- Does anyone living in the home have respiratory ailments?
+- Do you have anyone in the home with respiratory ailments?

 - How big does the system need to be to heat your size of home?

-But have you ever considered your furnace efficiency rating?
+But have you ever thought about your furnace efficiency rating?
 Do you understand what it means?

-Keep in mind that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some substandard, so the AFUE rating does not factor this into their rating.
+Remember that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in every home is different – some good quality, some substandard, so the AFUE rating does not factor this into their rating.
 If you feel that your heating equipment or duct system is not energy efficient, give your Dallas installation experts